bevkoski/react-native-android-wear-demo/README.md

 }
 ```

-The watch app implements [MessageApi.MessageListener](https://developers.google.com/android/reference/com/google/android/gms/wearable/MessageApi.MessageListener) and overrides the `onMessageReceived` method.
+The watch app implements the [MessageApi.MessageListener](https://developers.google.com/android/reference/com/google/android/gms/wearable/MessageApi.MessageListener) and overrides the `onMessageReceived` method.
 When a message with an `/increase_wear_counter` path is received, the counter is incremented and the new value is displayed in the `tvCounter` TextView.

 ```java
 @Override